tpell114/Option_Arbitrage_Finder/testingResults.md

 ### Version 3 (Haskell only)
 This version eliminates deduplication on every level of recursion and only does it once at the end once all solutions are collected.

+### Version 4 (Haskell only)
+This version implements multithreading to parallelize the search process.
+The program automatically detects the maximum number of available system cores and distributes the workload accordingly.